 Canadian citizens are not required to apply for a visa to enter the U.S. as an F-1 or J-1, but must still pay the SEVIS Fee and present the Certificate of Eligibility (I-20 or DS-2019) at the U.S. port of entry.
-However, if you have "Landed Immigrant" status in Canada, you must obtain a U.S. visa.
+However, if the Canadian citizen has "Landed Immigrant" status in Canada, they must obtain a U.S. visa.

 Read the U.S. Department of State web site for more information about the visa application process and Temporary Visitors to the U.S.

 Visa Wait Times

-Since visa appointments are limited and visa processing times can be lengthy, you should make your appointment as early as possible.
-Consulates will generally accept appointments up to 120 days prior to the start of your studies.
-There may be long waiting periods for apppointments, especially during May through August.
-However, consulates will give priority to F-1 and J-1 student applicants if requested.
+Since visa appointments are limited and visa processing times can be lengthy, make the appointment as early as possible.
+Consulates will generally accept appointments up to 120 days prior to the start of studies.
+There may be long waiting periods for apppointments, especially May through August.
+However, consulates may give priority to F-1 and J-1 student applicants, if requested.